Lutheran Church Of Hope

 Key outcomes

-- Page layouts and navigation that prioritize clarity and user intent over vague or overly simplified labels.
+Page layouts and menus prioritize clarity over vague or overly simplified labels.